 This guest post is by Lynea, a birthmother and the founder of Life After Placement.

-This guest post is by Brian Esser, an adoptive father and attorney.
+This guest post is by Lori Lyons, an adoptive mother.

-This guest post is by AdoptiveBlackMom, an adoptive mother and blogger.
+This guest post is by Pamela, an adoptive mother.